Gabrieliam42/AI-Agent-Qubitz/README.md

 # Qubitz

-Are you exhausted of testing small local AI agents that ignore instructions, misuse tools, or wander off task?
+Are you exhausted of testing relatively small LLMs with AI agents that often ignore instructions, misuse tools, or wander off task?

 Qubitz is a local-first AI agent with a specialized harness that aims to make 7B–35B MCP/tool-capable LLMs more predictable and useful.
 It keeps routing, workspace handling, retrieval, and tool orchestration under wrapper control, so smaller models are not left to decide everything on their own.